 Horror fans tend to be some of the most rabid out there.
 They constantly lust for new content in the same way a zombie craves human flesh.

 That's why a service like Shudder is able to exist.
 It caters exclusively to fans of the horror genre (with a light sprinkle of sci-fi) with original content and beloved classics.
-But is it worth the price of admission?
-Let’s dig in and find out.

 What Is Shudder?